KostaD02/steam-idler/README.md

 Steam-Idler is a self-hosted application for Steam game idling.
 It can idle as many games as you want on as many accounts as you want.
-It’s great for farming cards or increasing game hours.
+It's great for farming cards or increasing game hours.

 ## Features